Protein Chocolate Peppermint Cake

 Before you begin, preheat your oven, and grease a cast iron pan or oven-safe skillet with cooking spray.

 1. Combine.
-Whisk all the ingredients together except the chocolate chips in a large mixing bowl until smooth.
+Whisk all the wet ingredients together except the chocolate chips in a large mixing bowl until smooth.
 Then, gently fold in the chocolate chips.

 2. Bake.
-Pour the batter into the prepared pan, and bake until the top is set and the edges are lightly browned and a toothpick inserted into the cake comes out clean.
+Pour the cake batter into the prepared pan, and bake until the top is set and the edges are lightly browned and a toothpick inserted into the cake comes out clean.
 Be careful not to overbake, or your cake will be dry!

 3. Top.
 Remove the cake from the oven, and immediately sprinkle the peppermint chips on top.
 Allow the cake to cool slightly.
 Then, add your favorite toppings, and enjoy!